CyberHound 365

 This example persona describes a UK retail store manager.
 They are:

-We employ Microsoft's App Protection Policy with Grant actions to strengthen the security around using personal mobile devices to access corporate data, as well as hardening the security of the POS iPhone.
+We employ Microsoft's App Protection Policy with Grant actions to strengthen the security around using personal mobile devices to access corporate data.

 Each Persona is built by understanding business operations